 “The closed-loop system of IBN operates with the following functional building blocks to deliver intent, or support for, the business or IT outcomes that your organization needs.
 Translation: The capture and translation of intent into policies the network can act on.
 Activation: Installation of these policies across the physical and virtual network infrastructure, using network-wide automation.
 Assurance: Use of analytics and machine learning to continuously monitor the network to verify that the desired intent has been applied and the business outcomes are being achieved.”

-It’s a new technology, and major IT companies are fully embracing it, seeing it as a means of easily introducing new technologies into an existing environment.
+IBN is a newer model, and major IT companies are fully embracing it, seeing it as a means of easily introducing new technologies into an existing environment.

 An IBN is an environment in which existing and new technologies can be merged as the network develops.
 For example, adding WiFi networks and IoT devices can be part of the automation process.